-Under the penalty legislation introduced by FA 2007, Sch 24 where an inaccuracy has occurred on a return or other document which leads to an understatement of tax, the taxpayer is exposed to a penalty.
-In relation to PAYE returns, the employer is the taxpayer for these purposes.
+Under the penalty legislation introduced by FA 2007, Sch 24, where an inaccuracy has occurred on a return or other document which leads to an understatement of tax, the taxpayer is exposed to a penalty.

 The behaviour of the taxpayer is covered in more detail in the Calculating the penalty for inaccuracies in returns - behaviour of the taxpayer guidance note.
-The PLR is discussed in the Calculating the penalty for inaccuracies - potential lost revenue guidance note.
-The quality of the disclosure made to HMRC is covered in the Penalty for inaccuracies: reductions guidance note.
+The PLR is discussed in the Calculating the penalty for inaccuracies - potential lost revenue guidance note].
+The quality of the disclosure made to HMRC is covered in the Penalty reductions for inaccuracies guidance note.

 The taxpayer can be held liable for an inaccuracy in return prepared by an agent.

 However, the taxpayer is not liable to a penalty in relation to anything done or omitted by the agent if HMRC is satisfied that the taxpayer took reasonable care to avoid an inaccuracy.
 This would mean that the taxpayer would need evidence that reasonable care had been taken over the tax affairs.
 For a discussion of reasonable care, see the Reasonable care - inaccuracies in returns guidance note.

 Therefore HMRC must be able to demonstrate that the taxpayer did not take reasonable care.
 If the taxpayer appointed an agent who was not competent to look after his affairs, this would not demonstrate reasonable care.
 An example might be where